Sable (wrestler): Playboy and video games

 Sable made her video game debut in the WWE game WWF Attitude, and appears in WWE SmackDown!
 Here Comes the Pain and WWE SmackDown! vs. Raw.
+Her appearance in the Game Boy Color version of WWF Attitude made her the first playable female wrestler in a handheld WWF game, and the only one until the release of WWE Smackdown! vs. Raw 2006 for the Sony PSP.
 She also appeared in the April 1999, September 1999, and March 2004 issues of Playboy, the latter with Torrie Wilson.

 Filmography

 Personal life

 Rena married Wayne W. Richardson in 1987.
 They had a daughter named Mariah, and remained married until Richardson died in a drunk driving incident in 1991.
 She met her second husband, professional wrestler and former boxer Marc Mero, in 1993.
 After marrying Mero in 1994, she broke into the wrestling business through WWE.
 Before the couple divorced in 2004, Greek began dating professional wrestler Brock Lesnar, to whom she became engaged later that year.
-Their engagement was called off in early 2005, but they were engaged again in January 2006 and were married on May 6, 2006.
-They have two sons named Turk (born June 3, 2009) and Duke (born July 21, 2010).
+They were married on May 6, 2006.
+They have two sons.